ibm-cloud-docs/dns-svcs/glb.md

 1. In the **Health monitoring** section, select a **Health check** to determine what method the health check uses, as well as the health check to use for checking origins within this pool.
 The default value is no health check.
 1. Select a **Health check region** from which the health check performs monitoring.
 Options are **Dallas**, **WDC**, **Frankfurt**, **London**, and **Tokyo**.
 1. Select the **VPC** that contains the subnet from where the health check originates.
 1. Choose a **Subnet (Location)**.
 Select a subnet and location from the list menu.
 This defines from which subnet the health check is running.
+You can specify up to two subnets.

    The subnet must be from VPC Gen 2.
    {:note}